 The converse of this soundness theorem is more challenging to prove: we shall state and prove such completeness as Theorem 8 in Section 8.
+(Every time we mention completeness theorems in this paper, we shall mean relative completeness with respect to another proof system: we will not us the model theory notion of validity in this paper.)
 In anticipation of that result, we state a version of that completeness theorem here.
-Let B be a first-order polarized formula and let $\delta(\cdot)$ be any atomic bias assignment and let C be the unpolarized formula \check{B} .
+Let B be a first-order polarized formula, let $\delta(\cdot)$ be any atomic bias assignment, and let C be the unpolarized formula \check{B} .
 If C is provable in LK (in the sense that $\vdash C$ is provable in LK) then B is provable in LKF.
 A consequence of this completeness theorem is the following: if C be an unpolarized formula that is provable in LK, then for every polarized formula B (and atomic bias assignment) such that \check{B} is C, then B has an LKF proof.
-Note that if there are n occurrences of propositional connectives in C, there are 2^n formulas B such that $\check{B} = C$.
+Note that if there are n occurrences of propositional connectives in C, there are 2^n polarized formulas B such that $\check{B} = C$.
 Clearly, polarization does not affect provability, but it can have a large impact on the structure of (focused) proofs.